iByteABit256/service-lookup/README.md

 - `-e`, `--exclude`: Comma-separated list of paths to exclude.
 - `-m`, `--map`: Comma-separated service=host:port pairs.
 - `-n`, `--namespace`: Kubernetes namespace to discover services.
 - `-s`, `--services`: Comma-separated list of service names to port forward.
+Default value is '*' which means every service in the mapping file.
-- `-f`, `--mapping-file`: Path to JSON file with service mappings.
+- `-f`, `--mapping-file`: Path to JSON file with service_name -> kubernetes_service_name mappings.
 - `-l`, `--use-lens`: Use kubeconfigs from Lens.

 ## Configuration